Part of Introduction to Cash Back Credit Cards Series

 If you’re looking for a top cash back card, try to find one that offers 2 percent cash back on all purchases—or, in the case of bonus category and rotating category cash back cards, at least 5 percent cash back on one or more spending categories.

-The Wells Fargo Active Cash Card is a flat-rate cash back card with one of the best offers on the market: unlimited 2 percent cash rewards on every purchase.
+The Wells Fargo Active Cash® Card is a flat-rate card with one of the best offers on the market: unlimited 2 percent cash rewards on purchase.
 The Active Cash offers a third more value than the typical 1.5 percent cash back offered by many of its competitors.

 Plus, the card currently offers $200 bonus cash rewards to new cardholders who spend $1,000 on purchases within the first three months.

-Plus, new cardholders can earn 20% back on Amazon.com purchases (up to $200 back) on the card within the first six months of card membership.
-And you can earn $150 back after you spend $3,000 in purchases within the first six months of card membership.
+Plus, new cardholders can earn $300 back after you spend $3,000 on purchases within the first six months of card membership.
 You will receive cash back in the form of statement credits.

 The Blue Cash Preferred card charges a $95 annual fee ($0 introductory annual fee for the first year), but cardholders can more than make up the cost of their annual fee by earning the welcome bonus—so keep that in mind if you’re trying to decide whether paying an annual fee is worth it.